The entry point to Unity AR —— AR Session

 |---|---|

-Usually, the state of the session will change when calling interfaces such as start and stop.
-During operation, if a serious error occurs, the session may also enter the Broken state.
-A session in the Broken state cannot resume operation and must be restarted after calling stop.
+Typically the session state changes when calling interfaces like start and stop.
+During operation, if serious errors occur, the session may also enter the Broken state.
+A session in the Broken state cannot be recovered and must be restarted by calling stop first.

-You can understand whether the current session is in an available state through the session state.
-Most functions can only be used in the Ready or Running state.
+You can understand whether the current session is in an available state through its session state.
+Most functionalities are only available when in the Ready or Running state.

 Motion tracking status